CDLUC3/arks-n2t-roadmap/README.md

 # ARKs and N2T Roadmap
-This is the central hub for tracking work and providing feedback on ARKs and N2T development efforts at UC3.
+This is the public hub for tracking work and providing feedback on ARKs and N2T development efforts at UC3.
 To make sure your feedback is considered, please contribute via the [methods described below](#how-to-contribute).

 # How to follow the roadmap and development process
 Information about ARKs and N2T roadmap and development work (active, planned, or completed) is tracked on the following project board: